Cylinder vacuum cleaners have nurtured an image of being powerful machines with great suction, as well as excellent movement.

 Suction power often depends on the efficiency of the motor as well as the airflow design of the vacuum.

-For increased versatility in your home cleaning experience, go for a cylinder vacuum with diverse tools.
+Go for a cylinder vacuum with diverse tools.

 Cylinder vacuums often rely on powerful suction to get the job done.